 One of the great strengths of Science Fiction as a genre is that it allows for a multitude of types of stories.
 This is not always recognized by the masses because in the age of the blockbuster we’ve been conditioned to think of Science Fiction as primarily one thing.
-Because of the overwhelming success of the STAR WARS movies the film industry generally only utilizes Sci-Fi as a shell to make over sized action movies.
-Luckily for me, occasionally other kinds of SF stories sometimes slide out of Hollywood.
+Because of the overwhelming success of the STAR WARS movies the film industry generally only utilizes Sci-Fi as a shell to make over-sized action movies.
+Luckily for me, on occasion other kinds of SF stories sometimes slide out of Hollywood.

 Monday, May 01, 2006